 Cherry blossom season is celebrated all over Japan, particularly in the grounds of shrines and temples.
 It's a good opportunity for the Japanese to spend time with friends and family and to hold flower-viewing parties.
 There is one ceremony in particular, where children/willing adults put masks on their heads, whilst throwing roasted beans everywhere.
 It's a great way to see the fun side of Japan.

 Obon, A festival to honour the spirit of one's ancestor (August)

 Obon takes place throughout the entirety of August and Japanese people living abroad have a tendency to fly back to Japan just to spend time with family.
 One of the main reasons people visit during this time of year however is Mount Fuji.
 August is one of the only months where it is possible to reach the summit.

 This is an extremely colourful festival held on various days in July and August.
 The whole of Japan is decorated with lanterns which are supposed to resemble shooting stars, with one of the biggest festivals taking place in Sendai.
 Meaning 'Evening of the Seventh', the festival celebrates the meeting of the deities Orihime and Hikoboshi.

 Shichi-go-san (7-5-3) Festival (October / November)

 The autumn colours are beautiful at this time of year, particularly the Japanese maples.
-It's also the Shichi-go-san Festival which marks the traditional right of passage for children of these ages, held annually on November 15 to celebrate their growth and well-being.
+It's also the Shichi-go-san Festival which marks the traditional rite of passage for children of these ages, held annually on 15th November to celebrate their growth and well-being.
 It is not uncommon for them to visit Shinto shrines, whilst dressed up in kimonos, often for the first time.